Do I qualify for a discount or exemption?

 Under council tax legislation a person is considered to be a carer if they are:

-- providing care to a person entitled to one of the following benefits:
+- Providing care to a person entitled to one of the following qualifying benefits:

-- The parent of the person being cared for, who is a child below the age of 18.
+- Not the partner of the person being cared for, or the parent, if the child is under the age of 18

 A residential care home must be registered under: